 The building was reconstructed to look the same as the original.
 This includes important historical features such as pillars built in the Asuka period (538 – 710) and Heian period (794 – 1185) styles.
 The outer chamber (外陣) is built in the Azuchi Momoyama (1574 – 1600) style after Toyotomi Hideyori’s repair.

 The original Jizō Bodhisattva that Prince Shōtoku made and enshrined has 60,000 smaller Jizō Bodhisattva stored in his large body.
-In 2000, although the outer Jizō Bodhisattva was destroyed in a fire, 3,417 of the smaller Jizō Bodhisattva statues survived!
+Because of the fire hazard, a large part of the statue was largely burnt.
+Fortunately, many items stored inside the large Jizō statue were intact.

 Migiwa Pond (汀の池)

 When Jakkō-in suffered from arson in 2000, the pine was severely damaged.
-As it was at risk of falling, a decision was made to prune the 1,000 years old tree.
+As it was at risk of falling, a decision was made to prune the 1,000-year-old tree.
 The pine is now treated as a sacred tree that receives respect from pilgrims.

 Remember also to check out the iron Yukimi Lantern (雪見燈籠) placed close to the pond at the east of the main hall.
-It was originally from the Fushimi Castle (伏見城) and was donated by Toyotomi Hideyori when he renovated the main worship hall.
+It was originally from the Fushimi Castle (伏見城) and was donated by Toyotomi Hideyoshi.
 The lantern is decorated with paulownia flowers fretwork, the family crest of the Toyotomi Clan.
+You can refer to the last photo in the Instagram Post.

 Teahouse Koun (茶室 孤雲)